pottekkat/personal-website/content/now.md

 ## Travels

 I used to travel a lot.
 But now, I'm back home in Kerala for the foreseeable future.
+See my [past travels](/about/#travel).

 ~~I will be at these events in the following months.
 Say hi!~~